 Cancer treatment: how does it affect fertility?

 If you’ve recently been diagnosed with cancer, you might have a lot of questions.
-Worries about your fertility (your ability to have a baby) can be top of the list for many people.
-Here I’ll describe how cancer can affect fertility, and the options that may be available to help with this.
+Worries about your fertility (your ability to have a baby) can be at the top of the list for many people.
+Here I’ll describe how cancer treatment can affect fertility, and what options there are to help you have children.

 Does cancer cause infertility?

 The treatments you may need for your cancer can cause problems with your fertility.
-But this is often only temporary.
-Sometimes though, loss of fertility following cancer treatment can be permanent.
+This is often only temporary.
+But in some cases, loss of fertility can be permanent.
 If this is a possibility, your healthcare team will discuss it with you before any treatment.

-Deciding to go ahead with a treatment that you know might impact your fertility can be tough, but your healthcare team will support you.
+Going ahead with treatment that may affect your fertility can be hard.
+But your healthcare team is there to support you.
 If having children is important to you, they’ll do as much as they can to preserve your fertility.

 How do cancer treatments affect fertility?